Photo by Cale Green · Source

 The Municipality of Anchorage has accumulated roughly $31 million in deficits across funds that support general government operations, the Assembly Budget and Finance Committee learned Thursday.

-The official told the committee he is hopeful the administration will present a plan to retire most of the general government's liability to those fund deficits when the final 2024 Annual Comprehensive Financial Report is released, anticipated in June.
-He cannot finalize that plan until the full ACFR is complete, he said.
+A municipal finance official told the committee he is hopeful the administration will present a plan to retire most of the general government's liability when the final 2024 Annual Comprehensive Financial Report is released, anticipated in June.
+The administration has already instructed the enterprises and utilities to work on figuring out their share of the deficits.

 Watch key moments from the source meeting.
 Click to expand.